patoline/patoline/src/decap/doc/Parsers.typ

 ###

-Therefore, a possible implementation for ##locate## could be
+Therefore, a possible implementation for ##locate## could be:

 ### OCaml

+open Decap

 type position = Lexing.position * Lexing.position

 let locate buf_begin pos_begin buf_end pos_end =
-  (Input.lexing_position bug_begin pos_begin,
+  (Input.lexing_position buf_begin pos_begin,
-   Input.lexing_position bug_end pos_end)
+   Input.lexing_position buf_end pos_end)

 ###

-Then, to us position when defining parser, you may define the environment variable ##LOCATE## to be the name of your locate function.
+Then, to use position when defining a parser in BNF syntax, you may define the environment variable ##LOCATE## to be the name of your locate function.
 Then, in the action rule of a parser, you can access position using ##_loc## for the global position and ##_loc_id## for the position of a left member of the rule named